phenogit/phenogit.github.io/kit-korner-notes.markdown

                 3C: Non-invitational
                 3D: Non-invitational
             2N: Maximum non-1C opener with 6 spades
-        2C: Game forcing, expected to be 4+, partner bids his shape without regard to strength.
+        2C: 1) Non-passed hand, game forcing, expected to be 4+, partner bids his shape without regard to strength.
 Rebidding suit promises 6.
 If 5-4, partner bids his other suit even if he is minimum.
-Jumps in new suitsa re splinters
+Jumps in new suits are splinters
             2S: Promises at least 6 spades
                 3S
                     3N: Suggestion of contract